Devullu: Plot

-Firstly, they reach Kanipakam to bestow the opening vow Mudupu to Siddhi Vinayaka when Mushika narrates: All evils are according to Kali's edict whom the entire deities cannot confront and the solo way to destroy him is devotion & faith in humans.
+Firstly, they reach Kanipakam to bestow the opening vow Mudupu to Siddhi Vinayaka when Mushika narrates: All evils are according to Kali's edict whom the entire deities cannot confront and the solo way to destroy him is devotion and faith in humans.
 Mushika asks them to follow the path and postpones the case by generating an accident for their lawyer.
 The children are approaching Tirumala, and the burglars attack when Venkateswara shields them, and he gives the temple tour with his wife Alamelu Manga.
 Whereat, the kids entrust their totality Niluvu Dopidi when Alamelu tries to compensate them, and the police apprehend the Lords by Kali's shot, but they vanish.
 Prasanth & Nirmala discern the children's absence and file a complaint.
 The grandmother & her sibling Major BM Rao track their whereabouts and behind them—the little take Bhadrachalam's route when the ferry dumps them short of money whom Anjineeya comforts.
 Rama, Lakshmana & Sita show the entire premises and mandate Anjineeya to ground them at Vijayawada, which he does.
 Further, with some help, they make a squirrel tear the divorce papers to delay.

 At Vijayawada, a thief heists Kanakadurga's Mukku Pudaka nose stud, and the cops are on his hunt.
 So, he hides it in the children's bag, Eerumudulu.
 They spend a night in the temple and cannot conduct the vow Vratham.
 Hence, Srisaila Bharmarambika arrives, completes it, and aspires to décor Kanakadurga's nose stud, which she says the kids will bestow on her.
 Accordingly, they accomplish the aim at Srisailam, but the thief still chases them.
 Gradually, a transformation opens in Prashanth & Nirmala.
 Frightened Kali about children's initiations & efforts creates hinders at every level; they overcome it with willpower.
 Now, walking to Shiridi, they concert Sai Baba's history.
 The Baba has a jollity time by playing with kids who announce they cannot land at their final destination.

 With the assistance of a few devotees, they set foot at Sabarimala.
 Tragically, by Kali's impact, the thief after them loots their Eerumudulu, assuming nose stud in it.
 However, their bags reach Ayyappa, but the vow remains incomplete due to the kid's failure to even.
 Ergo, Ayyappa himself moves to them by the time devastated kids attempt self-sacrifice.
 Parallelly, Prasanth & Nirmala, with the family, arrive, soul-searches, and unite.
 Eventually, Ayyappa wipes out Kali by making kids' enormous spirits weapons.
 At last, the Lord shields the kids, conjoins them with their parents, and disappears, proclaiming the values of human relations.
-Finally, the movie ends happily with Ayyappa calling his parents Siva & Mohini and sleeping in their lap.
+Finally, the movie ends happily with Ayyappa calling his parents Siva and Mohini and sleeping in their lap.